-Now we were on the path to becoming a more self-reliant family before all the craziness of 2020.
-Yet as the events of the past (almost) two years have shown us, we still have a long way to go.
+Now, we were on the path to becoming a more self-reliant family before all the craziness of 2020 and the pandemic.
+Yet as the events of the past two years have shown us, we still have a long way to go.

 Learn how we have been taking action to further secure our family's food supply homesteading off the grid in the subarctic, get tips on what you can do to secure yours.

 (Note: on original publication, this post includes 15 tips.
 However, we're open to additional suggestions.
 So send us your best tips.
 We'll add them and give you a shout-out at the same time.)

 Since we live north of 60 (we're at about 62 degrees north), we have an extremely short northern gardening season.
 Our outdoor garden lasts only about 7 to 8 weeks - or less.